akshatd/akshatd.github.io/_posts/2016-11-22-how-to-beat-a-word-game-with-python.md

 ciiavelglyt
 </code></pre>

-This was pretty straightforward, and i knew i needed a the english dictionary to start with.
-There were a lot of different sources i could go with, here are a few examples to start with:
+This was pretty straightforward, and I knew I needed the english dictionary to start with.
+There were a lot of different sources I could go with, here are a few examples to start with:
 <pre><code>[http://www-personal.umich.edu/~jlawler/wordlist](http://www-personal.umich.edu/~jlawler/wordlist)
 [http://www.mit.edu/~ecprice/wordlist.10000](http://www.mit.edu/~ecprice/wordlist.10000)
 [https://github.com/en-wl/wordlist](https://github.com/en-wl/wordlist)